- Download our Moving to Houston Guide (PDF)

-The public school system in Houston also includes charter schools and magnet schools.
-Charter schools receive state funding and uphold the state curriculum, but tend to be more innovative and flexible than traditional public schools.
-Magnet schools also use state funding, but typically have specialised curricula.
+The public education and school system in Houston also includes charter schools and magnet schools.
+Charter schools receive state funding and uphold the state curriculum but tend to be more innovative and flexible than traditional public schools.
+Magnet schools also use state funding but typically have specialised curricula.
 They’re associated with high achievement and cultural diversity.

-Both are good options for parents looking for an affordable but elevated standard of education for their children.
-That said, admission can be competitive and waiting lists can be long – lottery systems are often used to confirm enrolment.
+Both are suitable options for parents looking for an affordable but elevated standard of education for their children.
+That said, admission can be competitive, and waiting lists can be long – lottery systems are often used to confirm enrolment.

 Private and international schools in Houston

 As in most destinations, private schools in Houston are assumed to provide a wider array of extracurricular activities, better facilities, smaller student-to-teacher ratios, and a higher level of instruction.